 For most companies, Customer Advocacy doesn't happen on its own.
-It needs to be cultivated, harnessed, and focused on specific business outcomes.
-There is a "method to the madness" and our framework and methodology enable organizations to quickly begin benefitting from customer advocacy.
+It needs to be harnessed and focused on specific business outcomes.
+There is a method to our madness that enables our clients to quickly benefit from customer advocacy.

 We identify customer advocates who want to tell their story and, at the same time, flag unhappy customers who may represent revenue risk.

 We organize, moderate, and manage your Customer Advisory Board to gain feedback and insight into products and services, customer success, go-to-market strategy, sales and marketing messaging, market trends, and more.